django-tinytools/django-tinywiki/django_tinywiki/builtin_wiki_pages/en.settings.md

 #### TINYWIKI_PERM_EDIT_PAGE

 This permission allows users to edit *TinyWiki*-pages.
-The page doeas not need to belong to the user with this permission.
+The page does not need to belong to the user with this permission.

 ``` { .python }